 The European Association for Machine Translation (EAMT) is an organization that serves the growing community of people interested in MT and translation tools, including users, developers, and researchers of this increasingly viable technology.

-As part of its commitment to promote research, development and awareness about translation technologies, the EAMT is for the first time launching a call for summer internships.
+As part of its commitment to promote research, development and awareness about translation technologies, the EAMT funds summer internships.